Mean, Median and Mode in Plain English

 Divide: x̄ = 54 ÷ 9 = 6

 ✓ Mean = 6.
-The average quiz score is 6 out of a possible 13.
-Notice that no student actually scored exactly 6 — the mean describes the group, not any individual.
+No student actually scored exactly 6 — the mean describes the group, not any individual.

 Example 2 — Finding the Median (Odd Dataset)